Harfho/Music_player-MELODY-/README.md

 # Music_player-MELODY-

-Most have all this liberary/modules install
+Must have all this liberary/modules install

 pygame,
 mutagen,
 ttkthemes